By the numbers

 Alternate itineraries: Itineraries may vary slightly from those described here.
 The most common cause of variant itineraries is backcountry permit availability.
 Canyonology Treks won’t submit a permit request for different dates or locations without talking to you first.

 Group size: Other hikers may be joining you on your trip.
 Multi-day trips accommodate mixed groups, with a maximum of six guests total.

 Rates: Listed rates are per person per trip.
 Guests are responsible for the cost of clothes, toiletries, and other items on their packing list.
-Guests are also responsible for arranging transportation between home and our staging point in Flagstaff.
-Flights into Flagstaff are available, but many guests will prefer to fly into Phoenix.
-From Phoenix, shuttle services and rental cars are available to cover the roughly 2.5-hour drive into Flagstaff.
+Guests are also responsible for arranging transportation to and from Grand Canyon.
+Flights into Flagstaff are available, but many guests prefer to fly into Phoenix or Las Vegas.
+From Phoenix, shuttle services and rental cars are available.
+From Las Vegas, rental cars are available.

 Gratuity: Guide gratuity is not included in the trip fee.
 Typical gratuity is between 10 and 20% of trip cost.

 Difficulty: Trekking Grand Canyon is not easy.
 We ask prospective clients to honestly evaluate their abilities, and to consult with a physician.
 Overnight trips in Grand Canyon involve an added degree of difficulty to which clients may not be accustomed.
 Although your guide will be carrying a disproportionate amount of the group’s gear, practical considerations mean that the trip is not fully portered, and clients will be hiking with technical backpacks.